Virginia Defective Medical Device Attorneys

 - Mirena IUD – This birth control device manufactured by Bayer Healthcare is prescribed for heavy menstrual bleeding.
 It can cause sepsis, uterine wall perforation, intestinal perforation and life-threatening ectopic pregnancies.
 Migration of the device may require surgery.

 - NuvaRing – The contraceptive ring manufactured by Merck is placed in the vagina and releases hormones to stop pregnancies.
 It is linked to thromboembolic complications such as blood clots that can travel to the lungs and can be fatal.

 - DaVinci Robot – The DaVinci robot manufactured by Intuitive Surgical has proved popular in hospitals for less invasive surgical procedures.
-The lawsuits are also piling up, claiming the robots caused tearing of the intestines, burns to the intestines, internal bleeding, nerve damage and death.
+The lawsuits are also piling up, claiming the robots caused tearing and burns of the intestines, , internal bleeding, nerve damage and death.